Ragusa Sicily, Italy Travel Guide

 Regional tour buses often include Ragusa as part of wider Val di Noto itineraries.

 Not applicable within Ragusa itself, as it is not on the coast.
-Such services are available in surrounding towns on the coast like Marina di Ragusa for excursions.
+Such services are available in towns close by on the coast like Marina di Ragusa for excursions.

 Beach excursions or coastal tours from Marina di Ragusa.